Turkmen Carpet Museum: Institutional authority

 The carpet museum is also recognized by the Turkmen government as the official authority on Turkmen carpets.
-Although many carpets are bought from the museum shop or factory, charging M15,000 per square meter of carpet, depending on the carpet quality, many are bought in the extensive Tolkuchka Bazaar on the city outskirts.
+Although many carpets are bought from the museum shop or factory, charging M15,000 per square meter of carpet, depending on the carpet quality, many are bought in the extensive Altyn Asyr Bazaar on the city outskirts.
 If anybody in Turkmenistan purchases a carpet and wants to export it, experts from the Carpet Museum must inspect it and issue a receipt confirming that the carpet is not of historical value, to allow it to be exported from Turkmenistan.
 Usually there are restrictions on exporting carpets older than 30 years old and if it is determined that the carpet has historical value, then a receipt for export will not be given.
 This policy restriction on exporting carpets is not only an obligation for tourists but Turkmen citizens also must have their carpets inspected.
 This has had a profound impact on entrepreneurs in Turkmenistan who find it difficult to develop their businesses internationally.